Screw-Conveyor Washing Stage for Plastic Recycling Lines

 Friction Screw Washer Machine for Plastic Recycling

 A friction screw washer that uses a rotating helical screw to convey, tumble, and scrub plastic flakes against a perforated trough while flushing contamination out through the screen.
 It removes sand, stones, heavy organics, and surface dirt in a single pass, and is commonly installed in the early wet-cleaning stage before density separation or intensive friction washing.
+For how the machine works and how to choose between screw and high-speed types, see our friction washer guide.

 Why a Friction Screw Washer Is the Right Pre-Cleaning Stage